Generalised Entanglement Entropies from Unit-Invariant Singular Value Decomposition: Introduction

-where $D$ and $D'$ are complex non-singular diagonal matrices that represent scaling transformations acting on $A$ from left or right, while $U$ is a unitary matrix (so that left- and right-singular values are in addition invariant under unitary transformation on the opposite side).
-We then consider quantum systems with bipartite Hilbert spaces $\mathcal{H} = \mathcal{H}_\mathbb{A} \otimes \mathcal{H}_\mathbb{B}$ characterised by reduced density matrix or reduced transition matrix $\rho_\mathbb{A}=\textrm{Tr}_\mathbb{B}(\rho)$, obtained by taking partial trace of a density or transition matrix $\rho$.
-The systems of our interest involve some natural scaling operations, which amount to rescaling of $\rho_\mathbb{A}$ by diagonal matrices $D$ and $D'$ from left or right, or both sides.
-We then identify corresponding unit-invariant singular values, which are scale invariant analogously to \cref{rescale}, and introduce associated unit invariant entropy measures.
+where $D$ and $D'$ are complex non-singular diagonal matrices that represent scaling transformations acting on $A$ from left or right, while $U$ is a unitary matrix (so that left- and right-singular values are additionaly invariant under unitary transformation on the opposite side).
+We then consider quantum systems with bipartite Hilbert spaces $\mathcal{H} = \mathcal{H}_\mathbb{A} \otimes \mathcal{H}_\mathbb{B}$ characterised by a reduced density matrix or a reduced transition matrix $\rho_\mathbb{A}=\textrm{Tr}_\mathbb{B}(\rho)$, obtained by taking the partial trace of a density or transition matrix $\rho$.
+The systems of our interest involve some natural scaling operations, which amount to the rescaling of $\rho_\mathbb{A}$ by diagonal matrices $D$ and $D'$ from the left or right, or both sides.
+We then identify the corresponding unit-invariant singular values, which are scale-invariant analogously to \cref{rescale}, and introduce associated unit-invariant entropy measures.
 Depending on the system under consideration, such entropies generalise other familiar versions of entanglement entropy, such as ordinary von Neumann entropy, or pseudo entropy and SVD entropy (when $\rho$ is a transition matrix with respect to some pre- or post-selected state).
 In the rest of the paper we provide details of such constructions, discuss properties of these entropy measures, and illustrate them in several examples.